kevmannn/yieldboon/README.md

 ## The problem (and a solution):
 > Create a service that shows today's total rainfall for counties that produce a lot of soybeans.
 The user can choose a state to filter the results.

-The challenge is meaningfully interpreting the problem in the light of ostensible utility that its solution can provide.
+The challenge is meaningfully interpreting the problem in the light of potential utility that its solution can provide.
-Given the constraints of the problem, it was therefore necessary to think in terms of extensibility from the beginning.
+Given the constraints of the problem, it was necessary to think in terms of extensibility / iteration from the beginning.

 So, why would someone be interested in a service that shows daily rainfall for counties that produce lots of soybeans?
 They likely have some sort of investment (directly _or indirectly_) in the success or failure of some crop in particular.